TanishGamare/practice-git/README.md

----------x-------------------This repo is for practicing my git skills and git commands this repo was made to practice git with my friends and setting a goal of how many commits per day we should maintain
--------x---------
+---------x-------------------
+This repo is for practicing git skills and git commands With the mixture of other programming language to familiarize with git commands directly through terminal This is Public for collaborative practice you can push any language file in the repositary
+---------x-------------------